Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Introduction

 \subsection{Background and motivation}

-Forest biodiversity is under significant threat due to human activities such as deforestation, habitat fragmentation and climate change \citep{aerts2011forest,fao-state-of-worlds-forests-2020}.
-The biodiversity is fundamental to forest ecosystem functioning which supports processes that are crucial to human and animal well-being, such as nutrient cycling, carbon sequestration, water regulation, and soil formation \citep{goldstein2020protecting,thompson2009forest}.
+Forest biodiversity is fundamental to ecosystem functioning, supporting critical processes such as nutrient cycling, carbon sequestration, water regulation, and soil formation, which are vital for planetary health and human well-being~\citep{goldstein2020protecting,thompson2009forest}.
+This essential biodiversity is facing unprecedented threats globally due to accelerating human activities, including deforestation, habitat fragmentation, and climate change~\citep{aerts2011forest,fao-state-of-worlds-forests-2020}.

-Recent regional and international initiatives such as the EU Biodiversity strategy for 2030 \citep{eu-biodiversity-strategy-2020} and the United Nations Strategic Plan for Forests under the Paris agreement and the Sustainable Development Goals (SDGs)~\citep{global-forest-goals-2011,sustainable-development-goals-2017} aim to increase protected forest areas and enhance forest biodiversity.
-However, to effectively prioritize conservation efforts and resources, scalable methods for identifying high biodiversity priority areas are essential~\citep{kerry-overview-remote-monitoring-biodiversity-conservation-2022}.
+The severity of this ongoing loss has spurred significant regional and international initiatives, like the EU Biodiversity Strategy for 2030~\citep{eu-biodiversity-strategy-2020} and the UN's Global Forests Goals and Sustainable Development Goals (SDGs)~\citep{global-forest-goals-2011,sustainable-development-goals-2017}, aimed at increasing protection and enhancing biodiversity.
+Effectively prioritizing conservation efforts and resources under these initiatives requires scalable and accurate methods for identifying areas of high biodiversity value~\citep{kerry-overview-remote-monitoring-biodiversity-conservation-2022}, a challenge this study seeks to address.